182858/ML2_oblig3/README.md

 Submission for the assignment in dat158.

-I wasn't able to actually able to deploy the model fully due to a RuntimeError as shown in the picture.
+I wasn't actually able to deploy the model fully due to a RuntimeError as shown in the picture.
 Some help here would be much appreciated.